 If the Vice President of Student Services or other designee of the President finds that the student has violated College policy, rules, or regulations, disciplinary action shall be taken.
-The Vice President of Student Services or other designee shall impose such discipline as he/she determines is warranted taking into consideration the seriousness of the offense.
+The Vice President of Student Services or other designee shall impose such discipline as The Vice President of Student Services or other designee determines is warranted taking into consideration the seriousness of the offense.
 For more complicated incidents, the Vice President of Student Services or other designee may seek the input of a Review Board before determining discipline.
 The Review Board, if utilized, shall be chosen from members of the College Student Life staff.
 Individuals who serve on a Review Board would not later be eligible to serve on an Appeals Committee, should an appeal follow imposition of disciplinary sanctions.
 Permissible actions include but are not limited to: written reprimand, community service, fines, probation, full or partial suspension from classes, expulsion from housing, and/or expulsion from school.